 3. Adjust the “Spacing” to create the dots

-This part is up to you in order to achieve your desired effect.
+This part is up to you and depends on your desired effect.
 Pay no attention to the waves in the preview.
-It’s the default preview.
-All you are worried about here is the amount of space between the dots.
+It's the default preview.
+All you need to be worried about here is the amount of space between the dots.
+The spacing slider can be used to adjust the spacing in between the lines.

 4. Choose your brush color